tripitakit/reads_map/README.md

 # ReadsMap

-ReadsMap is a tool that visualizes reads aligned to a reference sequence.
+ReadsMap is an Elixir CLI tool that visualizes reads aligned to a reference sequence.
 It takes a SAM/BAM file and a FASTA reference file as input and produces either HTML or text output formats, allowing for easy visualization of sequence alignments.
+This tool has been developed to test the functionalities of the [sam_parser](https://github.com/tripitakit/sam_parser.git) library, which is used to read and parse the input SAM/BAM files, but can be helpful in visualizing and documenting the alignment of reads to a reference sequence.

 ![ReadsMap Logo](https://github.com/tripitakit/reads_map/raw/main/assets/logo.png)